Vizzuality/landgriffon/README.md

 > - Create a `.env` file at the root of the repository out of the [`env.default`](./env.default) template.
 > - Default values are already included.
 > - User-provided values need to go in the environment variables that do not have value.
-You can download these values from [LastPass](https://www.lastpass.com/).
+You can download these values from the **shared secret storage**.
 Choose the ones for local development.

 ### 4.2.
 Environment variables & secrects in Github Actions